 Does insurance cover wisdom teeth removal?

 How much does it cost to remove wisdom teeth with insurance?
-The amount of money you can save with the help of insurance will depend on the coverage provided by your plan.
+The amount of money you can save with the help of insurance will depend on the coverage provided by your dental plan.
 You could potentially save hundreds of dollars if your insurance will cover a percentage of the cost, such as 80% or 50%.

 To be clear on how much you’ll owe versus how much your insurance will pay, check the details of the plan carefully, including the copay, deductible, and coinsurance.
 There might be restrictions or limitations on coverage too, and the annual maximum should be considered.